History of the Jews in Moscow: Imperial Russia

 When Alexander III became Tsar in 1881, he took more hardline stances on Jews in Russia.
 By this point, in 1882, the Jewish population of the city had boomed to 12,000-16,000 of whom the majority were not registered legally.
 Jews were contributing greatly to the economy, and owned 29.3 percent of the capital declared by first-guild merchants, and were some of the most important bankers and entrepreneurs.
 With this success, however, came unease from some Russians at the new Jewish influence in the city, and the community now numbered 35,000 in 1890 (3% of the total population).
-When Grand Duke Sergei Alexandrovich became Governor General of Moscow in 1891, he named one of his goals as being “to save Moscow from the Jews.”
-An imperial decree was promulgated (March 28, 1891) ordering the expulsion from the city and government of Moscow of all Jewish artisans, brewers, and distillers.
-Persons who had been born in Moscow and who knew no other place of residence were obliged to go in search of a new home. " Some 20,000 Jews were expelled from the city in short order, and the events sent shock waves through the entire Jewish community of Russia.
-Poor Jews were sent to the Pale of Settlement on criminal transports and there were large rewards offered to those who caught Jews hiding in the city.
-The newly-built Choral Synagogue, opened a year prior, was ordered closed in addition to eight other synagogues of the fourteen in the city.
-In 1897, the Jewish population was 8,095, less than a quarter of what it was prior to the expulsion.